- Clinical science

 - Generally diagnosed based on clinical presentation

-- Microbiological culture → detection of causative pathogen
+- Assists with detection of the causative pathogen

 - Indications: inconclusive diagnosis, recurrence despite treatment

 The differential diagnoses listed here are not exhaustive.